 I still have not replaced the vehicle.
 In Chicago, you can easily get around by foot and by bike.
 I do want to replace it with another vehicle, perhaps (cringe) an SUV.
 I know, they guzzle gas, but I need a vehicle I can sleep in.

-Actually, my dream would be either a VW van or a super old-school mini Tioga like this one.
+Actually, my dream would be either a VW van or a super old-school mini Tioga.
 That will take many more months of plugging away at the freelance writing gig, but it will all be worth it to drive around in one of those!